AdeAdex/ShopStream-Your-One-Stop-Shopping-Destination/README.md

-# e-commerce
-This is an e-Commerce project i developed.
-It's information are stored into the browser local storage and are run using live server.
-Kindly keep in mind that any of the information you might supply during either creating an account, sign in, or making payment will never be available to any other person except the email you provide when you are about to make payment using any of the payment Gateway.
-In view of this, your information are only stored into any of your device browser (Google Chome, Brave, Internet Explorer etc) that you might use to visit this site.
-Some of what this web application is capable of are listed below.

-1. Create an Account.
-2. Login to Account.
-3. Act as the Admin and be able to push atleast a product to the site (Pick product image, Add product name, category, price, etc.).
-4. Buy / Purchase any of the product.
-5. Add product to cart and Remove product from cart.
+# E-Commerce Web Application - Your One-Stop Shopping Destination
+This e-Commerce project is a feature-rich web application developed to provide you with a seamless and secure online shopping experience.
+It employs local storage for efficient data management and is hosted on a live server.
+Your privacy and data security are of utmost importance to us; any information you provide during account creation, sign-in, or payment processing will remain confidential and accessible only through your registered email address when making payments through various payment gateways.

+Notable Features:

+1. User Account Creation: Easily create a personal account.
+2. Secure Login: Safely access your account.
+3. Admin Capabilities: Admins can effortlessly add and manage products.
+4. Effortless Shopping: Browse and purchase products with ease.
+5. Shopping Cart: Conveniently manage items in your cart.
-6. Increase Product Quantity and Price.
+6. Price and Quantity Control: Adjust product quantities and pricing.
-7. Add Delivery Address, Edit Delivery Address and Delete Delivery Address.
+7. Delivery Address: Add, edit, or delete delivery addresses.
-8. Add Delivery price based on your choosed state.
+8. State-Based Delivery Costs: Set delivery charges based on your location.
-9. Add a payment Gateway.
+9. Payment Gateway Integration: Secure payment processing.
-10. very Responsive on Mobile and Desktop device etc.
+10. Responsive Design: Enjoy a seamless experience on both mobile and desktop devices.

 Responsibiblities:

-1. Utilize HTML, CSS, Bootstrap and JavaScript to build front-end web application.
+1. Front-end Development: Leveraged HTML, CSS, Bootstrap, and JavaScript to build the user-friendly web interface.
-2. Kept up-to-date on best practices for JavaScript techniques.
+2. JavaScript Expertise: Implemented best practices for JavaScript development.
-3. Revamped and optimized responsive web application design of UI, UX with HTML5, CSS3 and UI libraries inclaireding Bootstrap.
+3. Responsive UI/UX: Redesigned and optimized the web application's design for responsiveness using HTML5, CSS3, and UI libraries, including Bootstrap.
-4. Designed multiple pages with different function using JavaScript and navigating to these pages (Product List Page / Homepage, Product details page, customer cart page, customer sing up and sign in page as well as the admin sign up, sign in and other pages) with user friendly flow when switching.
+4. Page Design: Designed and implemented multiple pages with distinct functions using JavaScript, ensuring a smooth user flow.
-5. Used GitHub for deployment
+5. GitHub Deployment: Utilized GitHub for efficient deployment and version control.

+This e-Commerce web application is your trusted partner for online shopping, offering a range of features to enhance your shopping experience.
+Shop with confidence and convenience, knowing that your data remains secure and private throughout your visit.